-There are far too many kinds of BPs to cover them all in detail here, so we’ll go over a few examples of common and complex BPs that you’re likely to set up in Workday, as well as what you need to keep in mind when doing so.
+There are far too many kinds to cover them all in detail here, but we do have the space to go over a few Workday business process examples.
+Specifically, we’ll illustrate a few common and complex business process examples that you’re likely to set up in Workday, as well as what you need to keep in mind when doing so.
 (Need more in-depth help?
 Our consultants have all your Workday Technical Support and Training needs covered.)

 Common Business Process

 A common example of a business process you’re going to run into at one point or another is Change Legal Name.
 Since the employee knows their own name best, many companies have them initiate this transaction themselves but require an HR representative substantiate the legal change by witnessing a legal document provided by the employee (such as social security card, court order, passport, etc.).

 When creating a business process in Workday (in this case, the Change Legal Name BP), you get to define which business roles can initiate the process, which roles can act within this process, whether any (or even several) approvals are needed, and the person/people that will be notified of required changes.